 Food Network Gives ‘The Great Food Truck Race’ TV’s Biggest Promo Push

-B&C has partnered with TV ad measurement and attribution company iSpot.tv to bring you a weekly chart we call Promo Mojo: exclusive data showing the top five TV promos ranked by ad impressions.
-These are the shows networks have been promoting most heavily to drive tune-in (our data covers the seven-day period through June 9).
+B&C has partnered with attention and conversion analytics company iSpot.tv to bring you a weekly chart we call Promo Mojo: exclusive data showing the top five TV promos ranked by TV ad impressions.
+These are the shows networks have been promoting most heavily to drive tune-in (our data covers the seven-day period through Aug.
+12).

-On the strength of 247.9 million TV ad impressions, Food Network’s promo for the new season of The Great Food Truck Race takes first place.
-At No. 2, TNT promotes Claws, while last week’s second-place finisher, HGTV’s Christina on the Coast, slips to third place.
+On the strength of 201 million TV ad impressions, Food Network tops our ranking with a promo for The Great Food Truck Race.
+HGTV’s network sizzle promo lands at No. 2 — various versions of it have been on and off the chart all summer — while Discovery promotes both Deadliest Catch and Alaskan Bush People at No. 4.

-Closing out the ranking: promos for sMothered from TLC and Press Your Luck from ABC.
+The rest of our ranking is made up of new entrants: a promo for Nickelodeon’s I Am Frankie takes third and a brief teaser for ABC’s A Million Little Things grabs fifth.

 The television industry's top news stories, analysis and blogs of the day.